-- (v) Training ships such as those operated by the Australian Maritime College (AMC); - (vi) Refined petroleum product (RPP) tankers involved in domestic and international supply chains providing national fuel security; - (vii) Coastal trading ships operating in regions where flood and cyclonic events invariably impact road and rail services supplying regional and remote communities such as north Qld and the NW of WA; and - (viii) Offshore wind turbine construction and maintenance ships.
+- (i) Emergency towage vessels (ETVs marine rescue and salvage ships) operated by the Australian Maritime Safety Authority (AMSA).
+There is only one such vessel at present, the Coral Knight, based in Cairns; - (ii) Research, supply and oceanographic ships such as those operated by or chartered to the CSIRO, the Australian Antarctic Division of the Department of Agriculture, Water and the Environment such as the Aurora Australia based in Launceston, and by marine authorities such as the Great Barrier Reef Marine Park Authority; - (iii) Border Force ships; - (iv) Certain Defence/Navy ships such as auxiliary fleet ships (particularly non-combat ships such as Navy training ships, Auxiliary Oil Replenishment (AOR) ships, supply ships etc.); - (v) Civilian training ships such as those operated by the Australian Maritime College (AMC); - (vi) Refined petroleum product (RPP) tankers involved in domestic and international supply chains providing national fuel security; - (vii) Coastal trading ships operating in regions where flood and cyclonic events invariably impact road and rail services supplying regional and remote communities such as north Qld and the NW of WA; and - (viii) Offshore wind turbine construction and maintenance ships.

-The MUA now proposes that a new category be added to the list above, being ships like harbour towage ships, offshore oil and gas industry support ships, ferries etc. In combination with appropriate national strategic fleet ships already identified in the list above, these marine assets should be regarded as part of the suite of national emergency response marine assets that can be called upon in times of national emergency such as bushfires, floods and other severe weather events that the science is reporting will increase in frequency and intensity in the period ahead.
+The MUA now proposes that a new category, National Emergency Response ships, be added to the list above, being ships like harbour towage ships, offshore oil and gas industry support ships, ferries etc that can be made available in times of emergency.
+In combination with appropriate national strategic fleet ships already identified in the list above, these marine assets should be regarded as part of the suite of national emergency response marine assets that can be called upon in times of national emergency such as bushfires, floods and other severe weather events that the science is reporting will increase in frequency and intensity in the period ahead.

-It is our submission that the Commonwealth and the States, through a COAG process, agree to compile a list of marine assets within the national strategic fleet that would be suitable to be called up in times of national domestic emergency.
+It is our submission that the Commonwealth and the States, through a COAG process, agree to compile a list of marine assets within the national strategic fleet that would be suitable to be called upon in times of national domestic emergency.
 We propose that the Commonwealth and States jointly enter into a partnership Memorandum of Agreement (or similar instrument) with the owners/operators of these marine assets setting out the conditions under which they can be called upon, and addressing any compensation issues regarding the temporary withdrawal of those assets from usual commercial operations.
-One of the conditions would need to address workforce issues, such as terms and conditions of employment while operating ships in emergency call-up, including crew qualifications, training, hours of work, safety and workers' compensation aspects.
+One of the conditions would need to address workforce issues, such as terms and conditions of employment while operating ships in emergency call up, including crew qualifications, training, hours of work, safety and workers' compensation aspects.

-In addition to identification of existing ships that would form the national emergency response arm of the national strategic fleet, the idea of securing dedicated national emergency response ships has emerged as an important feature in strengthening Australia's emergency response capability.
+In addition to identification of existing ships that would form the national emergency response arm of the national strategic fleet, the idea of securing 'dedicated' national emergency response ships has emerged as an important feature in strengthening Australia's emergency response capability.

-The timing of this proposal is fortunate as there are currently three eminently suitable ships that are already or about to become available, and which could be purchased to add to the national strategic fleet for emergency response and for other purposes such as seafarer training and charter for commercial coastal trading when not required for emergency response duty.
+The timing of this proposal is fortunate as there are currently three eminently suitable ships that are already, or about to become available, that could be purchased by the Commonwealth to add to the national strategic fleet for emergency response and for other purposes such as seafarer training and charter for commercial coastal trading when not required for emergency response duties.
 These are: